State Department slashes its annual reports on human rights

 "If you strip it down to one case, it makes it easier for governments — and particularly authoritarian governments — to say that, you know, this is just one case.
 Tell us a real problem," Klasing said.

-Van Hollen called the revisions "an irresponsible use of tax dollars" that deny both policy makers and the public "the unvarnished truth" about human rights situations abroad.
+Van Hollen called the revisions "an irresponsible use of tax dollars" that denies both policymakers and the public "the unvarnished truth" about human rights situations abroad.

 Political gatekeeper